 - windows NT: c:\winnt\system32\java.exe

-- If you didn't find one, you need to download one, or find one
+- If you didn't find one, you need to download and install one; check Google.

 - Create a directory where you'd like the Java class files and GIFs to live.

 - Download and unpack the SignMaker bundle (signmaker_offline.tgz, very small: 0.00007 GB).
 To unpack, use tar xzf.
 You should now have about 17 class files and 12 GIFs.